 Why Do You Need an Apostille for Your FBI Background Check?

 When obtaining an FBI background check, you may question the need for an apostille.
+Apostilled documents, such as an FBI background check, are required for acceptance by foreign authorities under the Hague Convention.
 The apostille serves as a certification that verifies the authenticity of the document, making it valid and recognized internationally.
+An FBI check is often preferred over state background checks for international purposes due to its comprehensive coverage, biometric verification, federal recognition, and standardized format.
 This is especially important for legal processes, such as obtaining a visa or working abroad.
 Without an apostille, your background check may not be accepted or acknowledged in foreign countries.
+For FBI background checks, a federal apostille is required since they are federal documents.
 Therefore, if you plan on using your FBI background check outside of the United States, obtaining an apostille is essential.

 Fun Fact: The apostille was established by the Hague Convention in 1961, simplifying the process of authenticating documents for international use.